Hello! I’m a backend developer on the Wadiz Funding Development Team.

 2023-12-28 13:46:27.408 [wadiz] Call finished successfully

-If you receive one request and then a second request, the card created during the first request must be deleted.
-If this did not happen, it means there was concurrent access.
+If you received one request and then a second request, the card created during the first request should be deleted.
+The fact that this did not happen means there was concurrent access.
 And as mentioned in the introduction to this article, measures to control concurrent access have already been implemented.

 It probably isn't a Redis distributed lock issue...!
-Because Redis operates on a single thread, it can help manage concurrency, and it is often used for distributed locking in distributed system environments through clustering.
-Moreover, this is a well-known method, and its effectiveness has already been proven in many cases.
+Because Redis operates on a single thread, it can help manage concurrency, which is why it's often used for distributed locking in distributed system environments through clustering.
+Moreover, this is a well-established method, and its effectiveness has already been proven in numerous use cases.

 1) Is it because I didn't set a pessimistic lock?
 NO

-Optimistic locking assumes that "there won't be any problems" and applies flexible locking, whereas pessimistic locking assumes that "this is bound to cause problems" and applies locking from the very beginning.
+An optimistic lock assumes that "there won't be any problems" and applies a flexible lock, whereas a pessimistic lock assumes that "this is bound to cause problems" and applies a lock right from the start.

-Even if Redis functions properly, I wondered: if the moment a thread relinquishes control and the moment another thread acquires control happen to coincide perfectly, wouldn’t accidental concurrency still be possible even with locks in place?
+Even if Redis functions properly, I wondered: if the moment a thread releases control and the moment another thread acquires control align perfectly, wouldn’t accidental concurrency still be possible even with a lock in place?

 I considered setting a pessimistic lock to block access right from the entrance, but I decided against it.
-This is because a pessimistic lock sets concurrency control to the highest level, which creates a trade-off with the risk of overloading the system.
+That’s because a pessimistic lock raises concurrency control to the highest level, which creates a trade-off with the risk of overloading the system.
 I didn’t dare to predict what side effects this decision might have.
 I suppose I’ll have to keep it as a last resort.

 2) Why doesn't MyBatis throw an error?
 NO